vuestorefront/shopware-pwa/docs/landing/project/contribution.md

 ## Pull requests

+The Pull requests **title** must match the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) spec.
+If not, the PR will fail during the github action process.

 There is a Pull Request template, that contributors should follow.
 To merge a branch into master at least one core team member must accept the changes.
 All continuous integration checks must pass.
 Note that, only Shopware-PWA Core Team Members are allowed to accept pull requests.

 If you face any problems during the implementation of the complex issue, feel free to implement just a part of it and ask for help in the comment.
 It's OK if you can only handle styling/tests/whatever.